 - Launch the application and select the Byte-to-byte Backup feature from the left pane.

 - Choose your system drive and click the Create backup button.

 - Click Save to begin the backup process.

-Now that your current macOS installation is backed up, along with all files saved on your system drive, you can go ahead and follow the instructions below to register your Apple ID for the latest public beta:
+Now that your current macOS installation is backed up (along with all files saved on your system drive) you can go ahead and follow the instructions below to upgrade to Ventura: